deepeshbarod80/docker-home/Environment_Variables.md

-Of course.
-Here are the common ways to pass environment variables to containers using both Docker and `kubectl` commands.
+# Environment Variables in Docker and Kubernetes

 ### **Docker**